The growth in consumption of natural resources and the impacts due to their exploitation, are profoundly altering the functioning of ecosystems,

-In this context, the projects developed by IIS seek to highlight the synergies between biodiversity conservation and socioeconomic development, in line with the UN Agenda 2030 for Sustainable Development, which contains 17 Sustainable Development Goals (SDGs), as an action plan for people, the planet and prosperity.
+In this context, our projects seek to highlight the synergies between biodiversity conservation and socioeconomic development, in line with the 2030 Agenda for Sustainable Development, which contains the 17 Sustainable Development Goals (SDGs), configuring itself as an action plan for people, planet and for prosperity.

 Games and the Communication of Ecosystem Services to Non-Scientific Audiences

 NATWIP: Nature based solutions for water management in the periurban: linking ecological, social and economic dimensions